How to Send Mass DMs on Twitter Safely in 2026

 Tools for Safe Twitter Mass DM Campaigns

 Not all automation tools are built for safety.
-Many older tools will get your account suspended because they weren't designed for Twitter's modern detection systems.
+Many older tools will get your account suspended because they were not designed for Twitter's modern detection systems.

 What to Look For